Booking.com: best prices

 For the occasion there is also a great feast of local products and if you are lucky enough to be able to visit during the festival you can enjoy some traditional local dishes such as the “orecchiette” and the special “braciolette”.

 At any time of year a vist to Barletta will enable you to sample the local products such as cheeses, sausages, and the excellent seasonal fruit.

-Among the regional wines to enjoy we should mention in particular the “Rosso Barletta”, while among the sweets to taste are the so-called "cartellate", cakes of thin dough in the form of pink and covered with honey.
+Among the regional wines to enjoy we should mention in particular the “Rosso Barletta”, while among the sweets to taste are the so-called "cartellate", cakes of thin dough covered with honey.

 See also history of Barletta